Photography by Kevin Sarasom

 Sarah-Tai is a film programmer, arts curator, critic, and film/story consultant who was born and (mostly) raised in Treaty 13 Territory/Toronto.
 They are a non-binary femme of Afro-Brazilian, Chinese, and European settler ancestry whose creative efforts work to center embodied Black, queer, trans, and crip freedom practices with an emphasis on working relations that interrogate and dismantle white supremacy culture.
-They are interested in art and space-making that inspires immediate, all-encompassing feeling, speaks back to conventional ways of seeing and being seen, and experiments counter to presupposed boundaries of form and structure.
+They are interested in art and space-making that speaks back to conventional ways of seeing and being seen and experiments counter to presupposed boundaries of form and structure.
 Here is something lovely from the internet to keep you company while you’re here.

 Here is the “professional” stuff:

-Sarah-Tai’s curatorial work has been staged at Workman Arts Off-Site (Toronto), PLATFORM centre for photographic + digital arts courtesy of WNDX festival of moving image (Treaty 1 Territory/Winnipeg, MB), Cambridge Art Galleries, (Haldimand treaty land/Cambridge, ON), Dunlop Art Gallery (Treaty 4 Territory/Regina), MOCA (Toronto), PAVED Arts (Treaty 6 Territory/Saskatoon), and A Space Gallery (Toronto), and they have spoken about arts culture, film, and moving image arts in their many forms as a guest of institutions like the National Gallery of Canada, MOCA (Toronto), International Documentary Association, Nia Centre for The Arts, and The Walrus.
-From 2022-2023, they were a selected participant in McMaster Museum of Art’s BIPOC Curatorial Mentorship Program working under the guidance of curator Pamela Edmonds with support from Canadian Heritage.
+Sarah-Tai’s curatorial work has been staged at Workman Arts Off-Site (Toronto), PLATFORM centre for photographic + digital arts courtesy of WNDX festival of moving image (Treaty 1 Territory/Winnipeg, MB), Cambridge Art Galleries, (Haldimand treaty land/Cambridge, ON), Dunlop Art Gallery (Treaty 4 Territory/Regina), MOCA (Toronto), PAVED Arts (Treaty 6 Territory/Saskatoon), and A Space Gallery (Toronto).

 Sarah-Tai has worked at the McMaster Museum of Art, as one of the Directors at Toronto’s The Royal Cinema, as the Interim Artistic Director at Saskatoon’s PAVED Arts, as well as appeared as a co-host of Netflix Film’s YouTube series Black Film School.
-They were previously International Mid-Length Programmer at Hot Docs Canadian International Film Festival, Festival & Industry Programmer at Vancouver Queer Film Festival, Programmer of Images Festival, and Public Programs Assistant at Art Museum at the University of Toronto; a part of the TIFF, Tribeca Film Festival, and True/False Film Festival programming teams; and were a Curatorial Fellow at the 2021 Flaherty Film Seminar.
-They have taken part in several film festivals as juror, host, and panelist, including BlackStar Film Festival, Inside Out LGBTQ+ Film Festival, TIFF, Hot Docs Canadian International Film Festival, Palm Springs International Film Festival, and Indie Memphis Film Festival.
+They were previously International Mid-Length Programmer at Hot Docs Canadian International Film Festival, Festival & Industry Programmer at Vancouver Queer Film Festival, Programmer of Images Festival, and Public Programs Assistant at Art Museum at the University of Toronto; a part of the Toronto International Film Festival, Tribeca Film Festival, and True/False Film Festival programming teams; and were a Curatorial Fellow at the 2021 Flaherty Film Seminar.

 Select recent, current, and upcoming work: